jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Not super happy about implementing the `radians` parameter on `rotation_x` as an `f32` instead of using a more abstract representation, but I'll only revisit that if it proves onerous.

 Mental note to only use `round` and `rounded` at the last possible moment (e.g. when calling `assert_eq!` and no sooner).

+I do not feel like I understand the rotation transformations.
+A topic to dwell on later.